 With training, Aussies can make good hunting dogs.
-Their herding instincts can be repurposed to take advantage of their hunting instincts and use them in a way that can assist with the sport.
+An Aussie’s herding instincts can be repurposed to take advantage of their hunting instincts and use them in a way that can assist with the sport.
 Australian Shepherds are easy to train, and they can adapt to most environments.
 They are also very agile and can navigate most terrain easily.

 Historically, Aussies have been used for many activities other than herding, from being messenger dogs in WWII to becoming instrumental members of search and rescue teams.
-They can make great flushing dogs and can be trained to retrieve prey.
+Aussies can make great flushing dogs and can be trained to retrieve prey.

 Australian Shepherds have a characteristic bark that can help you pinpoint their location when hunting, and they will benefit from the physical activity.
 Aussie’s nearly limitless energy requires at least an hour of exercise every day and even more mental stimulation.
 Hunting combines both mental and physical exercise.

 How to Train Your Aussie Dog for Hunting

 Australian Shepherds need to receive proper hunting training to become good hunting dogs.
 This training will refine their hunting instinct and give it specific goals.
 The herding nature will continue to be there, but that will only help with the new role.
 Here are some training tips for when you decide to go forward with turning your Aussie into a hunter: